HyperAgents/hmas/CONTRIBUTING.md

 A motivating scenario is a small story problem that provides a short description and a set of informal and intuitive examples to the problem it talks about.
-Usually, it implicitly bring with it an informal and intended semantics hidden behind natural language descriptions.
+Usually, it implicitly brings with it an informal and intended semantics hidden behind natural language descriptions.
 [Source: SAMOD]

-This is a shared common space to share stories for the HyperAgents project.
+This is a shared common space how to share stories for the HyperAgents project.
 A story is a template for collecting requirements.

 ### A) A story is composed of: